By Greg Stobart

 The buzz at the Leaders in Football conference last week was all about a potential European super league after Galatasaray chairman Unal Aysal claimed that the concept will become a reality in the next five years.

 Really, though, this is just a pipe dream.
-I fully expect the European Club Association to renew its understanding with Uefa after the current memorandum expires in 2018 - and why not?
+The European Club Association will renew its understanding with Uefa after the current memorandum expires in 2018 - and why not?

 While clubs like Galatasaray are upset over the distribution of television money, it is 15 years too late for a super league.
 The Champions League is too big and too successful to now mess with the system.

 What the clubs - and Uefa - should really be looking at is improving the attraction and quality of the Europa League, possibly through redistribution of Champions League cash.